Northern Highlands, Nicaragua: What to pack, what to wear, and when to go [2023]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. It's important that you find the right type.
-The vast majority of adapters for sale now are simply plug changers and require your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types A and B. Be sure to get the right kind.
+The vast majority of adapters currently available are just plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get fried.
+This one should work in most countries.

 What to wear/what to pack: